-1972 Gibson bass brochure - single card sheet with two folds to create six panels.
+Single card sheet with two folds to create six panels.
 8" x 9".

 Gibson gets right down to the bass.
 Electric basses for every place, every sound, every style.
 This new line of solid bodies features the famous Gibson sound.
 Plus full creative flexibility that lets you speak your own personal language

-The EB bass guitars had been very popular in the late 1960s, and when Norlin took over management of Gibson from CMI in late 1969 they immediately expanded the range (see the 1970 Gibson bass catalogue), then redesigned them in early 1972, with bulkier bodies, maple necks, repositioned pickups and a number of other changes.
+The EB bass guitars had been very popular in the late 1960s, and when Norlin took over management of Gibson from CMI in late 1969 they immediately expanded the range (see the 1970 Gibson bass catalog), then redesigned them in early 1972, with bulkier bodies, maple necks, repositioned pickups and a number of other changes.

-The 1972 Gibson Bass Place catalogue demonstrated these new basses.
+The 1972 Gibson Bass Place catalog demonstrated these new basses.
 It was printed in September 1972, and although available from Gibson, it was also included in the Nov/Dec 1972 copy of Guitar Player magazine.
 It introduces 3 new models: Gibson EB-4L and the SB-350/SB-450 as well demonstrates the most recent incarnations of the EB0 and EB3.